Historic Cemetery Preservation

 Protection and Designation

 Ordinarily cemeteries are not considered eligible for listing in the National Register of Historic Places, the nation’s list of cultural resources identified as worthy of preservation.
 The National Park Service (NPS) maintains the National Register.
-For information about the National Register, see www.nps.gov/nr To search the National Register for cemeteries listed in Maryland, search the database and type in the keyword “cemetery.”
-Most are found on the grounds of churches and other historic buildings.
+For information about the National Register, see our National Register page or the National Park Service National Register page.
+Note that some cemeteries are are found on the grounds of churches and other historic buildings, or are part of larger historic districts.

 Cemeteries may qualify for National Register designation if they are integral parts of districts that meet the criteria for listing.
 As some cemeteries may embody values beyond the personal, family-specific, or religious, the National Register criteria allow for the listing of individual cemeteries and burial grounds under certain limited conditions.
 A cemetery may be eligible if it derives its primary significance from: